o-tho/autograder/README.md

 in ways that is not intended.

 A green circle means that `autograder` thinks that the selected bubble is the circled one, which according to the key is correct.
+This means the student gets a point for this question.
 A red circle shows the correct answer, meaning that the selected bubble is elsewhere.
-An orange box indicates that `autograder` was not sure how to understand the choice and that manual grading is indicated.
+A student does not get a point for a red circle.
+An orange box indicates that `autograder` was not sure how to understand the choice and that manual grading is advised.

 ### Using autograder from a mobile device